arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 ### Modbus TCP Data Output

-The Opta will detect if an ethernet cable is connected to its included RJ45 terminal and will start sending the measured sensor data through Modbus TCP to a defined server address.
+The Opta will detect if an Ethernet cable is connected to its RJ45 terminal and will start sending the measured sensor data via Modbus TCP to a defined server address.

 The variables will be sent to the registers in the following order: